-For Alliance members that do not have access to production level data, or can only source either unreliable or weak data at a product/production level, the Alliance suggests setting carbon intensity-based emission targets for the high emitting sectors instead, in line with OECM sector targets.
-This carbon intensity-based emission target can either be based on revenue or enterprise value.
-An intensity-based target should be used in conjunction with an absolute emissions target, to limit the risk of divestments as a means for reaching the sector targets and in order to stimulate emission reductions in the real economy.
+For Alliance members that do not have access to production level data, or can only source either unreliable or weak data at a product/production level, the Alliance suggests setting carbon intensity-based emission targets for the high emitting sectors instead.
+This carbon intensity-based emission target can either be based on revenue or enterprise value (EV/EVIC).
+An intensity-based target should be used in conjunction with an absolute emissions target, to limit the risk of divestments as a means for reaching the sector targets and in order to stimulate emission reductions in the real economy.59